Can paddling an inflatable kayak actually have real health advantages?

 Of course if you suffer from any major health issues it is important to have your doctors okay before doing any type of physical activity or exercise.
 However assuming that you are good to go, an inflatable kayak could be of great benefit to you as it has been for others.

-Below are a few of the benefits that an inflatable kayak can offer as shared by some of the great people who have visited this blog.
+Below are a few of the benefits that an inflatable kayak can offer as shared by some of the great people who have visited this blog and emailed me over the years.

 Extra Stability